Republican Party of Alberta

 The Republican Party of Alberta is a provincial political party in Alberta, Canada.
-It was founded in 2022 as the Buffalo Party of Alberta and adopted its current name in February 2025.
+It was founded in 2022 as the Buffalo Party of Alberta and adopted its current name in 2025.
 The party supports a binding referendum on Alberta independence and a subsequent non-binding referendum on joining the United States.

 History

+The Buffalo Party of Alberta

 The Buffalo Party of Alberta was registered as a political party with Elections Alberta on January 20, 2022.
 The first leader of the party was John Molberg.
 The party held a launch event in Calgary on May 12, 2022.

-The party ran one candidate, Andrew Jacobson, in the 2023 Alberta provincial election in the district Edmonton-Strathcona.
+The party ran one candidate, Andrew Jacobson, in the 2023 Alberta provincial election in the district Edmonton-Strathcona, in which they received 106 votes (0.60%).
 In March 2024, Andrew Jacobson was listed by Elections Alberta as the new interim leader of the party.

+Republican Party of Alberta

 On February 10, 2025, the party changed its name to the Republican Party of Alberta.
 On April 11, 2025, Cameron Davies was acclaimed as the new leader.
 The party made the announcement of his leadership on April 29.
 In May 2025, the Republican Party and the Independence Party of Alberta signed a memorandum of understanding, which sought to advance and unify the independence movement in Alberta.
 The parties worked together to select candidates who ran under the Republican banner in the 2025 Alberta provincial by-elections.

 On May 14, 2025, the party announced its first candidate since their rebranding: Fred Munn would run in the Edmonton-Ellerslie by-election.
 On May 20, leader Cameron Davies was announced as the candidate for the Olds-Didsbury-Three Hills by-election.
 On May 27, Ravina Chand was named the candidate in the Edmonton-Strathcona by-election.
+During the campaign, former MLA for Olds-Didsbury, Gordon Kesler endorsed the Republican Party and Cameron Davies.
+He is known for being elected in 1982, in a by-election under the separatist Western Canada Concept party.
 The party did not win any of the elections, which were held on June 23, 2025.

+On April 30, 2026, the Republican Party of Alberta along with the Centurion Project were implicated in a large privacy breach for distributing the private information of millions of Albertans.
+Originally, the list was given legally to the Republican Party of Alberta but ended up being hosted by the Centurion Project on a public facing website.
+Elections Alberta went to court and was granted an injunction that database be taken down.
+The Alberta RCMP has launched an investigation and is collaborating with other law enforcement partners in the province to determine if any other laws were broken.